alex-connolly/vmgen/README.md

 # VMGen

 An [efp-based](https://www.github.com/end-r/efp) generator for virtual machines, initially developed for use with [FireVM](https://www.github.com/end-r/firevm).

+## Example

 In ```example.vm```: